tanaya2026/207-course-notes/00-introduction-to-git.md

 Throughout this course and most future programming endeavors, you will be using version control systems to manage your code.
 Git is one common version control system and will be the primary focus for this course.

 ## 0.1.
 What is Version Control?
-Version control systems are just that: a way for us to control the versions of our code.
-This means tracking the changes that we've made, and control our revisions.
+Version control systems are just that: **a way for us to control the versions of our code.
+This means tracking the changes that we've made, and control our revisions.**

 Think of how you would work together with others (or with yourself across multiple machines) on a coding-based project: do you send around a `.zip` file of the latest version of your code?
 Do you send snippets of the changes you want made to someone else, who has the master copy?
 Do you work using a collaborative software (like Google Docs), updating your code in the same place?

-All of the mentioned possibilities have shortcomings: either it's hard to keep track of your current version or find out what revisions were made at each step, or it might be hard to work independently.
-If you make a mistake and need to roll back your changes, you'd either have to find an older version or your code or manually revert things!
-That's awfully tedious!
+All of the mentioned possibilities have shortcomings: either **it's hard to keep track of your current version or find out what revisions were made at each step, or it might be hard to work independently.
+If you make a mistake and need to roll back your changes, you'd either have to find an older version or your code or manually revert things!** That's awfully tedious!

-Version control doesn't have any of these shortcomings: everyone works on their own independent version and the version control system lets you merge your changes in as needed, keeping track of revisions as they're made.
+**Version control doesn't have any of these shortcomings: everyone works on their own independent version and the version control system lets you merge your changes in as needed, keeping track of revisions as they're made.**

 ## 0.2.
 How version control works
-In version control systems, there is a **master** repository: a copy of the latest versions of all files.
-People **clone** the repository to get their own local copy, which they work on independently.
+In version control systems, there is a **master** repository: **a copy of the latest versions of all files.** People **clone** the repository to get their **own local copy**, which they work on independently.

 As people make changes and reach a state that they want reflected in the master repository, they **push** their changes in.
 Similarly, anyone who wants the latest version of the repository will **pull** the changes.